Should we begin at the age of three or four, when their curiosity is at its peak?

 The wisdom of scripture should guide the art of great questions.

-- Moses and the Burning Bush:
+Moses and the Burning Bush

-2. Nicodemus’ Nighttime Inquiry:
+Nicodemus’ Nighttime Inquiry

-3. Thomas’ Doubt and Faith:
+Thomas’ Doubt and Faith

 After Jesus’ crucifixion, the disciples were in despair.
-When his fellow disciples told Thomas they had seen Jesus resurrected.
+When his fellow disciples told Thomas, they had seen Jesus resurrected.
 Thomas is known as “Doubting Thomas” because he expressed skepticism.
 He wanted evidence and asked to see Jesus’ wounds.
 Jesus, understanding Thomas’ need for proof.
 Appeared to him and invited him to touch His wounds.
 Upon seeing and touching Jesus, Thomas exclaimed, “My Lord and my God!”
 Thomas’s doubt, his questions, and his willingness to wait.
 When he felt the evidence, it led to a profound moment of faith.
 Asking questions and seeking proof leads to deeper faith and understanding.
 (For more, see John 20:19–31)

-Great questions can lead to deeper understanding and spiritual growth as children grow.
+Understanding and spiritual growth as children grow

 Biblical principles align with the importance of teaching how to ask great questions.

-- Developing Discernment and Wisdom:
+1. Developing Discernment and Wisdom:

 And if you call out for insight and cry aloud for understanding, and if you look for it as for silver and search for it as for hidden treasure, then you will understand the fear of the Lord and find the knowledge of God.
 (Proverbs 2:3–5 NIV)

-- Teaching great questions nurtures a spirit of inquiry.
+• Teaching great questions nurtures a spirit of inquiry.

-- Also, it helps young people to seek divine wisdom in their quest for knowledge.
+• Also, it helps young people to seek divine wisdom in their quest for knowledge.

 2. Enhancing Faith and Understanding: